Skip to content

 How I work

 TESS opens with one question: what's the work?
 She listens; she follows.
-The five-question structure is calibrated to the function the buyer names — sales, CS, marketing, legal, eng, finance, ops — and the calibration set is published.
+The five-question structure is tuned to the function the buyer names — sales, CS, marketing, legal, eng, finance, ops — and the tuning set is published.
 She doesn't improvise the questions.

-If the buyer chooses to hire, the configuration agent for the recommended Roster entry picks up where TESS left off.
+If the buyer chooses to hire, the setup agent for the recommended Roster entry picks up where TESS left off.
 The brief is the handoff.

 Where I push hardest